vsmjs/vsm-dictionary-complex-portal/README.md

 `complex_synonym` | Array | NO | `terms[i].str` | We map the whole array
 `organism` | Array | NO | `z.species` | We use the first element only

+Note that the above mapping describes what we as developers thought as the most reasonable.
+There is though a global option `optimap` that you can pass to the `DictionaryComplexPortal` object, which optimizes the above mapping for curator clarity and use.
+The **default value is true** and what changes in the mapping table above (which is the mapping for `optimap: false` actually) is that the VSM's `descr` entry/match object property takes the combined value of the `id`, the species name (`organism`) and the `description` (in that order).
+The reason behind this is that we wanted to make `description` a little more clear by providing the Complex Portal ID and the species so that the curator will know exactly which complex we are referring to.

 ### Map Complex Portal to Match VSM object

 This specification relates to the function: